 Speak to your training provider to understand what their cancellation or deferral policy is.
 For example, FI courses include access to all online resources for a minimum of 6 months, which means that if you have to defer unexpectedly, you will still have access to everything you need for the next available sitting, including mock exams and tutor support.
 Alternatively, if you change your mind about the course within 14 days of booking, we will offer you a full refund upon cancellation, in line with our Ts and Cs.

 Remember that your training provider will want you to pass your exams as much as you do.
 Talk to us at FI if there is anything we can do to help make your journey to qualified easier.

-4. I have never studied online before, I’m waiting for classroom courses to come back
+4. I have never studied online before.
+When will classroom courses to come back?

 We all want in-centre courses to come back and normal life to resume.
 However, with the current uncertainty and changes to regulations, the one thing that is definite is that we will be delivering a wide range of Online and Online Live classes for the December exams.
 Our Online Live courses are as close to a real classroom as we can make it with your tutors engaging and managing the sessions with you.